marketdesignresearch/BOCA/README.md

-# BOCA: Bayesian-Optimization-based Iterative Combinatorial Auctions
+# BOCA: Bayesian-Optimization-based Combinatorial Assignment

-This is a piece of software used for Bayesian-Optimization-based Iterative Combinatorial Auctions.
+This is a piece of software used for computing the efficiency of the BOCA mechanism in the spectrum auction test suite (SATS) that are shown in Table 1 of the paper
+[Bayesian-Optimization-based Combinatorial Assignment]([https://arxiv.org/abs/2109.15117](https://arxiv.org/abs/2208.14698)).
+The BOCA mechanism is described in detail in the this paper.

 ## Requirements